The Best Portrait Lens

 A good portrait lens focal range is anywhere between 50 to 100mm.

-But don't forget: since a digital SLR sensor is smaller than standard 35mm film, it "crops" every image you take.
+Since a digital SLR sensor is smaller than standard 35mm film, it "crops" every image you take.
 This is also called a focal length multiplier or crop factor: a 50mm lens will capture images on your digital SLR more like a 75mm lens on a film SLR.

 Since the most common focal length multiplier for digital SLR cameras is 1.5x, you must apply this to find the "adjusted" portrait focal range for a digital SLR.